-^{} The settlement figures for 2019/20 are the last of the four year funding deal that the Authority accepted.
-Therefore the years 2020/21 onwards are current forecasts.
+\ The settlement figures for 2019/20 were the last of the four year funding deal that the Authority accepted.
+Therefore the years 2021/22 onwards are current forecasts.
 The 2019/20 RSG shown in Table 1 above is £0.191m lower than previously forecast.
-Although this shouldn't change as part of the four year funding deal, the Ministry of Housing and Local Government (MHCLG) has contacted the Authority advising that an error occurred in the funding calculations between our Authority and another.
+Although this shouldn't change as part of the four year funding deal, the Ministry of Housing and Local Government (MHCLG) had contacted the Authority advising that an error occurred in the funding calculations between our Authority and another.
 They MHCLG has reduced our RSG for 2019/20 but is not seeking any reimbursement for prior years.
-The figure in Table 1 above for 2018/19 is also showing this amended figure for comparison purposes.

-As detailed above, the funding reduction between 2018/19 and 2019/20 is 3% over both grant and business rates income.
+As detailed above, the funding increase between 2019/20 and 2020/21 is 1.6% over both grant and business rates income.